 The town of Flint has plenty of good hostelries, quaint coffee shops and fine dining restaurants serving local delicacies.
 All the high street names are here, too, and recently the town, leisure centre and retail park have all expanded and been improved to cater for the tourists that visit throughout the year.

-We have teamed up with Cadw - part of the Welsh Government’s Culture, Sport and Tourism Department to offer 2-for-1 entry Historic Monuments.
 As well as Flint Castle, there are Cadw sites all across Wales, with many offering tours, education opportunities and lots of fun for the whole family.